This US wildfire season is among the worst: Here's why | New Country 923

 The two main firefighting agencies, the U.S. Forest Service and the U.S. Department of Interior, report spending of more than $2.1 billion so far.
 That’s about the same as they spent in all of 2015, the most expensive wildfire season on record.

 Those figures do not include individual state spending, which no single agency compiles.
 Montana has spent $50 million, exhausting its firefighting reserve fund in just over a month.
-Oregon reports that the state and federal agencies have spent a combined $238 million so far this year.
+Oregon has spent $28 million, but the state expects to be reimbursed for part of that by the federal government and others.

 WHEN IS IT GOING TO GET BETTER?

-Note: This story has been corrected to say the Columbia River fire rained ash on Portland, rather than raced toward Portland.